rajat641/CSE535-Mobile-FE/README.md

 4. The user authentication and user matching logic is written in Django and accessed using REST APIs by the Android App.

-### The Detailed report on the project can be found here -
+### A detailed report and important findings are available here:
 [Group30_Project_Report.pdf](https://github.com/rajat641/CSE535-Mobile-FE/files/4025631/Group30_Project_Report.pdf)